martysteer/sankofa-fu/docs/naming-options.md

 # Naming Options & Cultural Notes
 ### A discussion document for choosing the tool's name

-*Working title: `sankofa-fu` (placeholder).
+*Working title: `sankofa-fú` (placeholder).
 This document collects naming candidates — with origins, meanings, fit, and honest caveats — so the team can choose deliberately.
 Nothing here is decided.*

 ---